• Skip to primary navigation

 • Sauté the garlic cloves and simmer white wine - In a deep sauté pan or braising pan, heat the olive oil on low-medium heat.
 Sauté the garlic cloves in the olive for 3 minutes to release the garlic aroma.
 Add the white wine and simmer for 1-2 minutes.

-2 tablespoon Olive oil, 4 Garlic cloves, cut in half lengthwise, â…“ cup Dry white wine
+2 tablespoon Olive oil, 4 Garlic cloves, â…“ cup Dry white wine

 • Cook remaining ingredients - Stir in the chili flakes and tomatoes, and allow to simmer for 2 minutes.
 Add the shrimp, scallops, mussels and crab.
 Sprinkle parsley and a pinch of sea salt on top and allow to cool on low for 20 minutes.